alexb-tellmira/pr-merging/supabase/README.md

 There once was a coder called Sue
-Whose programm was written anew
+Whose programms was written anew